- What is alcohol intoxication?

 Hyponatremia, or a severe salt imbalance in the body, may occur in intoxicated people who vomit uncontrollably and cannot keep down electrolyte fluids or food.
 Hyponatremia can be fatal and must be treated in hospital.

-Dysrhythmia, or “holiday heart”, is a condition in which the intoxicated person, though previously unaffected by heart problems, experiences heart arrhythmias after binge drinking.
+Dysrhythmia, or holiday heart, is a condition in which the intoxicated person, though previously unaffected by heart problems, experiences heart arrhythmias after binge drinking.

 Although alcohol withdrawal syndromes are associated with chronic alcohol use rather than acute intoxication, it is recommended that all people who are hospitalized with acute intoxication be screened for chronic use, dependence or alcoholism.
 Delirium tremens and seizures are possible in cases of abrupt cessation of drinking, when a person has been subject to sustained intoxication, and can be fatal.
+It is also possible to experience alcohol withdrawal after using alcohol for only a short period, although when this is the case, the symptoms are likely to be temporary and have no lasting effect.

-Acute alcohol withdrawal, or hangover can occur after alcohol use.
+Acute alcohol withdrawal, or hangover, can occur after alcohol use.
 Symptoms of hangover include:

 - Fatigue and weakness